suppaduppax/smart-test-monitor/README.md

 Options               Description
 ----------            ---------------
--b style              Set the progress bar style.
+-b STYLE              Set the progress bar style.
 The default style is 'normal'.
                       Available styles are: normal, simple, large -o                    Only run the script once and then exit without looping -r SECONDS            Set the refresh interval between smartctl polls